qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

 Since I am still working on this project, a more detailed description will be presented later.

+### Machine learning model for gene expression prediction
+I am also collaborating with a group of students to use machine learning models to gain a deeper understanding of gene expression.
+My responsibilities include implementing code and conducting experiments.
+You can read more about this project [here](https://github.com/JasonLinjc/Seinformer).

 ## Future Aspirations

 Looking ahead, my goal is to pursue a Ph.D. in applied mathematics.
 I want to contribute to mathematical physics by developing new theories that help us understand complex physical phenomena, whether in fluid dynamics or astrophysics.
 I am excited about my future academic journey and the chance to work with experts and doing advanced research!